Sailing-Barker bows out of another America's Cup with pride

-June 9 Years after losing the 2013 America's Cup to Oracle Team USA, disappointment was still etched on Dean Barker's face.
+June 9 (Reuters) - Years after losing the 2013 America's Cup to Oracle Team USA, disappointment was still etched on Dean Barker's face.

 The New Zealander had not only been at the receiving end of one of the most spectacular sporting comebacks in San Francisco, he was then dumped as skipper by Emirates Team New Zealand.